Apply Now

 Credits: 3

 Introductory Genetics.
-How genes function at chromosomal, molecular, and evolutionary level.
-How they are repaired, regulated and transmitted.
+How genes function at chromosomal, molecular, and evolutionary levels.
+How they are repaired, regulated, and transmitted.
 How they regulate development in prokaryotic and eukaryotic systems.
-Development of genetics from Mendelian transmission through gene mapping, molecular methods, isolation of individual genes, sequencing, genome projects and beyond.
-PREREQUISITES: BIOL 101
+Development of genetics from Mendelian transmission through gene mapping, molecular methods, isolation of individual genes, sequencing, genome projects, and beyond.

 Hours: 45